ICA0011/eksam-parse-yaml-ihbobul/README.md

 You need to find out what user has admin permissions and return the **full name** of the user.

-Information about file structure is available
+File structure information is available:
 ```
 - username
   - name